NEMSLinux/nems-docs/docs/accessories/PiVoyager.rst

     pins). *Never* connect power to both.

-7. If the Raspberry Pi does not immediately begin to power itself up, short-tap the power button on your PiVoyager\ |image3|.
+7. If the Raspberry Pi does not immediately begin to power itself up, short-tap the power button on your PiVoyager

 8. Prepare a LiPo or Li-Ion battery that matches the following
     requirements: